salvoventura/save-my-tabs/README.rst

 #############
 Save my tabs!
 #############
 An open source browser addon/extension to bookmark at once all open tabs to a folder in the Bookmarks Toolbar.
+Now it includes an auto-save feature.

 Why this tool
 =============